nteetor/yonder/docs/collections/_misc/login-input.md

   title: Login input
   description: A complex input which consists of a username field and a password field.
   parameters:
+  - name: id
+    description: A character string specifying the HTML id of the login input.
   - name: '...'
     description: |-
       Additional named arguments passed as HTML attibutes to the login